Fiscal Balance in Israel

 |Fiscal Balance (% of GDP)||-3.1||-2.7||-2.1||-2.1||-1.9|

 5 years of economic forecasts for more than 30 economic indicators.

 Israel Fiscal Balance Chart

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Confidence among Israeli households improved from minus 8 in March to minus 7 in April.
+Confidence among Israeli households worsened from minus 9 in May to minus 14 in June.

 At its 8 July meeting, the Monetary Committee of the Bank of Israel (BoI) kept the key interest rate unchanged at 0.25%.
 The Bank’s decision to stay put was likely driven by external downside risks to growth, domestic political uncertainty and the appreciation of the shekel since the start of 2019.

 The Bank of Israel’s Composite State of the Economy Index rose 0.13% in May over the previous month, down from April’s revised 0.23% figure (previously reported: +0.28% mom).